keithCollins77093/PictureTextCrop/README.md

       Open a console / terminal in this folder.
 This is the working folder for the application.
 6. Check your python version with python -V or python3 -V.  If these do not work try the -h option for a list of options available.
         (Installing python is beyond the scope of this Quick Start guide.)
-7. If the python package installer, pip, is not installed, execute the following command in the console:
+7. If the python package installer, pip, is not installed, execute the following command in the console:<br>

           sudo apt install python3-pip
 9. To install the python GUI package required, execute: